alioh/IHI-QI104/_posts/2020-04-07-L1 How to Display Data on a Run Chart.md

 > **Note:** In excel, the **average** can be found using the function: =AVERAGE(column), and the **standard deviation** can be found with the function =STDEV(column).
 To get **UCL** the function will be:
 > =AVERAGE(column) + (STDEV(column) * 3 ) , and to get **LCL** the function will be =AVERAGE(column) - (STDEV(column) * 3 )

-an example of the result graph is:
+an example of the result chart is:
 ![](/IHI-QI104/img/L1-1.jpg)

 excel file, with the data and chart, can be found [here](/IHI-QI104/xlsx/L1-1.xlsx).